 There are some circumstances when it is appropriate for trained staff to hold children safely.
 A child may need to be held safely if they are a risk to themselves or others, or if they are damaging property that could result in themselves or others being harmed.
 A hold will only be used if it is deemed reasonable, proportionate and necessary and where possible this will be indicated in a child's positive handling plan and/or risk assessment.
 A positive handling plan and/or risk assessment may be in place to support a child when they are in crisis or at risk of harm.
 It will highlight the awareness of triggers and promote de-escalation strategies to support the child when in crisis.
 Therefore, a safe hold will only be practised by trained members of staff as a last resort.

-See Positive Handling Policy for more information and for a list of trained staff.
+See Positive Behaviour Policy for Positive handling strategies for more information.

-Section 11: Mobile phones, devices and cameras Expectations of staff
+Section 11: Mobile phones, devices and cameras

+Expectations of staff